zslajchrt/graal-weather-predictor/README.md

 variable when running the application.
 The path is constructed as a concatenation of the gems installation directory and `/gems/openweather2-<version>/lib`.

+####Generating a personal key for using OpenWeather

+In order to use the OpenWeatherMap service, a personal key must be obtained first from `openweathermap.org`.
+The instructions on how to obtain a key are [here](http://openweathermap.org/appid).

+Then, the generated personal key must be substituted for `API-KEY` in the Ruby module.

 ####Installing the maps package in FastR

 The `maps` package is used in the R module to retrieve latitudes of cities.
 This package